-General Aviation Ramp Reconstruction-Phase V
+General Aviation Ramp Reconstruction-Phase V & VI

 This project will improve storm water quality which is the goal the Tahoe Regional Planning Agency and the City.

 The General Aviation ramp north of the access road leading the AOA Access Gate V2 will be closed during construction.
 Low profile lighted barricades will be in place and a NOTAM issued.

 The very north portion of the general aviation apron is closed until the pavement can be reconstructed.
 Pavement is in such a poor condition that aircraft should not park there.
 Low profile barricades are in place to notify pilots of the closed areas.

 Summer 2021 South Hangar Taxi Lane Rehabilitation